-we aspire to.
+While our negotiation model significantly extends the generality and expressiveness of previous negotiation models for virtual humans, it is still far from the general case that we aspire to.
 First, while the agents may consider several different issues, they still can't consider arbitrary deals, and thus their ability to initiate and respond to novel bargains is very limited.
 Also, more strategies are needed to cover cases of interactional as well as transactional goals.
 Further factors such as power, status, interpersonal distance, and autonomy need to be taken into account.
 We also need to develop meta-strategies that take into account the (assumed) current strategies of other agents and the desired strategy in order to be able to manipulate the negotiation (or react to being manipulated).
 We would also like to improve the topic management algorithms, including experimenting with domains with more items to negotiate, and in which multiple options can be simultaneously compared and considered.
 In addition, there is still much work to be done in tying together the negotiation strategies, emotion and non-verbal behavior.

 Although our negotiation model is ambitious in breadth - integrating multi-party dialogue, emotion, and nonverbal communication - other research has addressed aspects of this problem in more detail and these suggest obvious improvements to our work.
-Our approach to constructive alternative offers is limited and some artificial intelligence methods have begun to address the challenge of generating integrative offers (i.e., offers that benefit all parties).
-For example, [16] propose a general multi-issue negotiation approach that finds higher value agreements than human negotiators, though assumes perfect information about all party's preferences.
-[17] addresses negotiations where the other party's preferences are unknown, illustrating how this information can be inferred through a series of offers and counter-offers.
-Although not implemented in computational methods, several studies have explored the relationship between emotion and non-verbal behavior on the negotiation process.
-The role of emotion in negotiation is another area where improvements are needed, especially with regard to the strategic use of emotion displays.
-For example, [18] demonstrate that anger displays tend to elicit bigger concessions unless the recipient feels powerful, in which case anger tends to backfire.
-Although our approach incorporates a general model of emotion, it does not address such strategic displays.
+Creating convincing embodied conversational agents is an ongoing challenge and several related projects are advancing the state-of-the-art in multi-modal speech generation and expressive character behavior (e.g. [17-20]).
+Other work has explored the cognitive aspects of negotiation, especially the challenge of identifying win-win deals that recognize and incorporate the potentially different beliefs and preferences of all negotiation partners.
+For example, [21] propose a general multi-issue negotiation approach that finds higher value agreements than human negotiators, though assumes perfect information about all party's preferences.
+[22] addresses negotiations where the other party's preferences are unknown, illustrating how this information can be inferred through a series of offers and counter-offers.
+Several psychological studies have also explored how emotion influences bargaining behavior and and illustrated how negotiation partners often deploy emotion displays strategically to influence outcomes.
+For example, [23] demonstrate that displays of anger by one partner will tend to elicit larger concessions unless the recipient of this display feels powerful, in which case anger tends to backfire.
+Although our approach incorporates a general model of emotion, it does not address such strategic displays and incorporating such findings could enhance the training value of our approach.